modin-project/modin/docs/usage_guide/optimization_guide/index.rst

 merge
 -----

-``merge`` operation in Modin uses broadcast join algorithm: combining a right Modin DataFrame into pandas DataFrame and broadcasting it to row partitions of the left Modin DataFrame.
-In order to minimize interprocess communication cost when doing inner join you may want to swap left and right DataFrames.
+``merge`` operation in Modin uses the broadcast join algorithm: combining a right Modin DataFrame into a pandas DataFrame and broadcasting it to the row partitions of the left Modin DataFrame.
+In order to minimize interprocess communication cost when doing an inner join you may want to swap left and right DataFrames.

 .. code-block:: python